 There are a number of vendors on Amazon and Ebay selling high-capacity LiFePO4 batteries at low prices.
 LiFePO4 batteries are impressive.
 Without going into too much detail, the main advantages are that they are up to 70% lighter than lead acid batteries, will continuously supply 13-14 volts under high-current draw conditions and can be completely discharged without damage.
 Most LiFePO4 batteries include a battery management system inside the sealed plastic battery itself, making them nearly a drop-in replacement for lead-acid applications.
 In fact, many new 12-volt chargers include special modes for optimally charging LiFePO4 cells.

 My requirements when designing the K6LCM PowerBank were that it would support typical 5-volt USB connections and a 12-volt DC cigarette lighter connection for running mobile chargers.
-But my design added two 12-volt DC Anderson Powerpole connections for supplying up to 30 amps of current to various rigs that are capable of transmitting up to 100 watts of RF.
+But my design added two 12-volt DC Anderson Powerpole connections for supplying up to 20 amps of current for higher draw devices like HF rigs.

-If you intended to use this PowerBank as an online battery backup in your shack, you could wire in your 13.8-volt, high-current shack supply instead of a battery charger and swap in a 30-amp fuse here as well.
+If you intended to use this PowerBank as an online battery backup in your shack, you could wire in your 13.8-volt, high-current shack supply instead of a battery charger.
 Consider the West Mountain Radio Epic PwrGate for this application.

 - Toggle Switch 12V DC 30A